The Numbers and People That Tell the Story of AI Horizons 2025

 While $13 billion in venture-backed unicorn valuations only begins to tell the story, the speed is striking: three Pittsburgh AI companies have rocketed to unicorn status since 2023, now collectively valued at over $13 billion.

-Skild AI achieved a $4.5 billion valuation in just two years, Abridge doubled its milestone from $2.75 billion to $5.3 billion within four months—faster than nearly any American unicorn and already powering clinical deployments nationwide.
+Skild AI achieved a $4.5 billion valuation in just two years, Abridge doubled its milestone from $2.75 billion to $5.3 billion within four months—faster than nearly any American unicorn and already powering clinical operations nationwide.
 Jake Loosararian’s Gecko Robotics reached a $1.25 billion valuation in June 2025, redefining infrastructure inspection and the supply chain for America’s aging industrial base

 However, Loosararian warned against over-hype, arguing Pittsburgh needs more proven successes and ROI to truly claim AI city status.

-These aren't just startups—they're deployed solutions to century-old problems.These aren't just startups—they're deployed solutions to century-old problems.
+These aren't just startups—they're working solutions to century-old problems.

 95 Minutes Saved Daily: The Deployed ROI Revolution